 Ask them to chill out.
 Not worry too much about how things will turn out.

-Teach them to stop being too much of a perfectionist or setting unrealistic expectations for themselves that can overwhelm them and hinder their growth.
+Stop being too much of a perfectionist or set unrealistic expectations for themselves that can overwhelm them, and it hinders the growth.

 Encourage them to have fun time or do fun activities.
 Ask them to relax and have some fun and enjoy the teenage years.

-There are many possible things that you can do to help to build self-esteem in your teenager.
+There are many possible ways that you can do to help to build self-esteem in your teenager.

 It prepares them to be more capable of handling difficult situations.
 The more self-esteem they have the more likely they can handle problems and challenges.